ppy/osu-wiki/news/2018-11-04-project-loved-week-of-november-4th.md

 Welcome back to [Project Loved](https://osu.ppy.sh/community/forums/120)!
 Every two weeks, we pick out a few beatmaps from each game mode that will get their shot at making it into the [Loved category](https://osu.ppy.sh/beatmapsets?s=8).
 From the maps we selected, you can now vote whether or not you want them to be Loved!
 Click on each maps' header image in this post to be taken to its voting thread.

 Continuing the slow, steady decline of the quantity of maps we put up for vote, this week the osu!mania captains have decided to only put up seven maps, instead of the usual eight.
-There's also one less map for osu!standard, but that was actually the result of a misunderstanding between us and a mapper that didn't want their map to be put up for voting.
-There will be ten maps again next time.

 In the osu!standard scene, we're seeing a pretty dramatic change in our lineup of captains.
 After selecting maps for over a year, [Toy](https://osu.ppy.sh/users/2757689) has stepped down from this position, and opted to invite **four** new captains to the team: [BeasttrollMC](https://osu.ppy.sh/users/3171691), [Bubbleman](https://osu.ppy.sh/users/5182050), [SoraRoxas01](https://osu.ppy.sh/users/1986262) and [waywern2012](https://osu.ppy.sh/users/5870453).
 Give Toy a huge thanks for all of his work as a captain so far, and a warm welcome to these new guys!
 Just to be clear, Toy isn't retiring from Project Loved entirely; in fact, he is still leading the project and doing most of the work behind-the-scenes.